 Helps in Reducing Flooding and Erosion

 Most RWH systems used to provide water to buildings feature built-in catchment areas around the rooftop which usually are capable of collecting and storing huge amounts of water.
-By collecting this water, flooding and soil erosion is greatly reduced since there is a reduction in the flow of water.
+By collecting this water, flooding and soil erosion are greatly reduced since there is a reduction in the flow of water.

 Practical Uses of Rainwater Harvesting

 Finally, it can also be used to protect against fires.
 This is especially the case in regions suffering from water scarcity or in areas not connected to the main water supply.
 This can be done by installing fire plugs which are innovative fire protection devices that automatically fill roof gutters with water in the event of a bushfire threat.
-In Fort Davis, TX, rainwater runoff is stored for fire safety purposes by the McDonald Observatory
+In Fort Davis, TX, rainwater runoff is stored for fire safety purposes by the McDonald Observatory.

 Different Methods and Systems of Rainwater Harvesting